xylafur/cosc4315-hw2/README.md

     We are able to lex, parse and create the AST in a single pass.

+    But we were unfortunately unable to complete the code which coverts the AST into bytecode.

 OUTPUT:
     The mypython program will output the AST.